An ancient giant statue has been lying on its back for centuries on a hill on the scenic Greek island of Naxos.

 Naxos: Island overtaken by history

 Despite flying somewhat under the radar, the island is one of the most interesting places in Greece.
 It boasts a magnificent history, with influences from the Franks and the Venetians, who are responsible for numerous monuments from the Middle Ages.
-The island is completely overtaken by history.
+The island is completely overrun by history.